raynamharris/raynamharris.github.io/_posts/2018-08-22-LatinRTTT.md

 I've also come along way since this started.
 In 3 years my fluency in verbal and computing languages has grown.
 In 2015 I didn't think I was talented enough to teach programming in Spanish, but by early 2018 I had gained the experience and expertise necessary.
 It required some perseverance, but I didn't do it alone; many colleagues around the globe contributed support along to help turn some of these ideas into a reality.
 I think its a beutiful example of how having a growth mindset, grit, and community support is really important when we thinking about expanding the Carpentries into new communities.

 ### Thanks
-I want to thanks Paula and Maria Florencia
+I want to thanks Paula Andrea Martinez and Maria Florencia for comments on earlier versions of this post.
+Thank to everyone who helped make all these events happen!